Kauai Backcountry Tubing Adventure

 – Bring/wear sunscreen and bug repellant.

 – Wear swimwear and/or quick dry clothes.
-Ideally it’s best to wear a long-sleeved rash guard to prevent skin burns from skin catching on the tubes.
+Ideally it’s best to wear a long-sleeved rash guard to prevent sun burns from possible irritation from skin rubbing on the tubes.

 – Wear shoes that are designed to get wet like these.
 If you don’t have water shoes, the company rents reef shoes.
-I wouldn’t recommend wearing flip flops as you feet might scrape against the tunnel wall.
+I wouldn’t recommend wearing flip flops as they’re easy to lose and they don’t offer much protection if your feet scrape against the tunnel walls.

 – There’s no need to bring a hat or visor as you’ll be wearing a helmet.

-– Avoid sitting in the back of the van unless you want a very bumpy ride and don’t want to be able to hear the guide’s commentary on the drive. :-/
+– Avoid sitting in the back of the van unless you want a very bumpy ride and don’t want to be able to hear the guide’s commentary on the drive.
+Unfortunately, we learned that lesson the hard way.

 – Check out all our photos from the tubing adventure